Quantum conductance of silicon-doped carbon wire nanojunctions: Introduction

-Despite the fact that, MLCW were investigated for a long time from the theoretical point of view \cite{kertesz1}-\cite{fuentealba}, they were obscured by the interest on other carbon structures (\textit{i.e.} carbon nanotubes) until the beginning of the last decade.
-It has been shown that, from the structural point of view MLCW can undergo the formation of either cumulene (all atoms connected by double bonds) or polyyne (alternating single and triple bonds) wires \cite{jin}, \cite{karpfen}, \cite{springborg1}, \cite{abdurahman}, \cite{cahangirov}.
-However, there is no straightforward answer which of these two structures is favorable one.
-Experimental studies does not give any satisfying answer on this problem, while the theoretical results depends on the applied computational method.
-The density functional theory (DFT) calculations predicts double bond structures \cite{tongay1}, \cite{bylaska} whereas \textit{ab-initio} Hartree-Fock (HF) methods favor alternating bond systems \cite{kertesz1}-\cite{teramae}, \cite{abdurahman}.
-This situation arises from the fact that DFT methods tend to underestimate bond alternation (second order Jahn-Teller effect), while HF calculations overestimate it \cite{abdurahman}.
-Recently however, first-principle calculations indicated, that both structures are stable, whereas cumulene presents greater stability due to the higher Gibbs free energy value \cite{zhang}.
-Furthermore, in the work by Zhang {\it et al.} the cumulene was predicted to be extremely strong purely one-dimensional material along the axial direction \cite{zhang}.
+At present the available experimental data do not provide essential knowledge about the electronic properties of the MLCW systems, and only theoretical studies shed some light on these properties.
+Furthermore, although the MLCW systems were investigated for a long time from the theoretical point of view \cite{kertesz1}, \cite{kertesz2}, \cite{karpfen}, \cite{teramae}, \cite{springborg1}, \cite{rice}, \cite{springborg2}, \cite{watts}, \cite{xu}, \cite{lou}, \cite{jones}, \cite{fuentealba}, their interest was not highlighted until recently due to the open attention paid to other carbon allotropic forms.
+It has been shown in particular that from the structural point of view the MLCW can form either as cumulene wires (interatomic double bonds) or polyyne wires (alternating interatomic single and triple bonds) \cite{jin}, \cite{karpfen}, \cite{springborg1}, \cite{abdurahman}, \cite{cahangirov}.
+However, there is no straightforward answer which of these two structures is the favorable one; experimental studies do not give a satisfactory answer, and the theoretical calculations yield provisions which depend on the applied computational methods.
+The density functional theory (DFT) calculations predict double bond structures \cite{tongay1}, \cite{bylaska}, whereas the \textit{ab-initio} Hartree-Fock (HF) results favor the alternating bond systems \cite{kertesz1}, \cite{kertesz2}, \cite{karpfen}, \cite{teramae}, \cite{abdurahman}.
+This situation arises from the fact that the DFT tends to underestimate bond alternation (second order Jahn-Teller effect), while the HF overestimates it \cite{abdurahman}.